Criminology & Criminal Justice

 Criminology & Criminal Justice is a peer-reviewed academic journal covering the field of criminology.
-The journal's editors-in-chief are Michele Burman, Laura Piacentini and Sarah Armstrong.
+The journal's editors-in-chief are Loraine Gelsthorpe and Pamela Ugwudike.
 It was established in 2001 and is published by SAGE Publications in association with the British Society of Criminology.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus and the Social Sciences Citation Index.
-Its 2020 impact factor is 2.672, ranking it 31 out of 69 journals in the category "Criminology & Penology".
+According to the Journal Citation Reports, the journal has a 2024 impact factor of 1.3.